Mintbase/Grants-Program/applications/fractapp.md

 And we have old [DEMO](https://www.youtube.com/watch?v=cG5PAIVoqh0) for the hackathon.

-* An indication of how you will integrate this project into Substrate / Polkadot / Kusama.
+* An indication of how you will integrate this project into Substrate / Mintbase / Kusama.

  The integration will involve creating a mobile app on Expo (React Native) and backend services.
 * Mobile App:
-  * Non custodial wallet for Polkadot and Kusama (creating, backup, wallet details, transaction info)
+  * Non custodial wallet for Mintbase and Kusama (creating, backup, wallet details, transaction info)
   * Payment chat is a chat for only send cryptocurrency.
 These milestones haven't support messages in chats.
 But we will add messages later.
   * Chat-bots for DApp